 In addition to higher production cost, one-piece toilets also come with higher shipping cost due to the fact that they are a bit heavier.
 So, if you are looking for a budget-friendly option, go for two-piece toilets.

-Most two-piece toilets cost from $300 to $500, while the price of one-piece toilets ranges from $400 to more than $1000 for high-end models.
-Nevertheless, most customers can afford to buy one-piece models.
+Most two-piece toilets cost around $300 to $500, while the price of one-piece toilets ranges from $400 to more than $1000 for high-end models.
+Evidently, most shoppers can afford to buy one-piece models.

 Top Benefits & Possible Drawbacks for Each